droesler/English_and_Arabic_Twitter_Sarcasm_Detection_LING573/README.md

 ## Adaptation task:

+Our Adaptation Task model is a fine-tuned CAMeLBERT-Mix model.

+The CAMeLBERT-Mix model is saved in the following location on Patas:
+`/home2/diazhang/LING573/logging/`

+The version in D4 is version_1

+We have set the permissions for the saved model to be accessible to graders.

 The D4.sh script will also perform predictions on both the dev and test sets using our adaptation model and will produce the following results and output files:

-- `results/D4/adaptation/devtest/model_results.txt` - the classification report for the adaptation model on the development set
+- `results/D4/adaptation/devtest/ar_metrics.txt` - the classification report for the adaptation model on the development set
-- `results/D4/adaptation/evaltest/model_results.txt` - the classification report for the adaptation model on the test set
+- `results/D4/adaptation/evaltest/ar_metrics.txt` - the classification report for the adaptation model on the test set
-- `outputs/D4/adaptation/devtest/model_output.txt` - the predictions of the adaptation model on the development set
+- `outputs/D4/adaptation/devtest/ar_pred_output.csv` - the predictions of the adaptation model on the development set
-- `outputs/D4/adaptation/devtest/model_output.txt` - the predictions of the adaptation model on the test set
+- `outputs/D4/adaptation/devtest/ar_pred_output.csv` - the predictions of the adaptation model on the test set